Insurance & Claims Documentation

 Frequently Asked Questions

-Every flight generates an immutable log entry with timestamp, location, equipment, and pilot data.
-These records cannot be edited retroactively, providing a verifiable chain from field capture to deliverable submission.
+Every flight record keeps timestamp, location, equipment, and pilot data linked to the inspection workflow.
+This gives teams a clearer chain from field capture to deliverable submission.

 Can I onboard temporary pilots for CAT deployments?